 Sourced from a dozen different Russian River Valley vineyards including Giusti, Kanzler, Keefer and Koplen.

-The 2016 version will be released next Spring and will likely cost around $70.
-I’ll be a buyer.
+The 2016 version was recently released at a price of $68.
+I’m a buyer.
 Past vintages of this wine frequently show up on WineBid for at or near the original release cost.

 As I mentioned in the Fab 5 of Mailing Lists, Kosta Browne is one of hardest lists to crack.
 Maybe so, but you’ve got nothing to lose by putting your name on the waiting list.
 Good luck!